theNewDynamic/oregonsadventurecoast.com/content/adventure/forest-bathing.md

 **Downtown Health & Fitness** <br>440 Central Avenue<br> Coos Bay, OR 97420<br> (541) 267-3948<br> [www.dhfitness.net](https://www.dhfitness.net)

-Downtown Health and Fitness aims to provide a clean, safe, and helpful environment.
-Offering a variety of group fitness classes, including yoga, chair yoga and gentle yoga, these classes are designed to accommodate all ages and fitness levels.
-The facility includes dressing rooms with lockers and showers.
-All areas are handicap accessible.{{< /columns >}}
+A clean, welcoming facility offering a variety of group fitness classes — including yoga, chair yoga, and gentle yoga — designed for all ages and fitness levels, with full amenities and handicap-accessible facilities throughout.
+{{< /columns >}}

 {{< columns number="2" >}}

 ![A practitioner administers a Reiki energy healing session with hands gently placed on a woman's head as she rests with eyes closed.](/img/reike-massage.jpg)

-**PuraVida Reiki**<br>1096 Virginia Ave<br>North Bend, OR 97459<br>(541) 297-3433 [www.puravidareiki.com](https://www.puravidareiki.com)
+**PuraVida Reiki**<br>1096 Virginia Ave<br>North Bend, OR 97459<br>(541) 297-3433<br>[www.puravidareiki.com](https://www.puravidareiki.com)
-PuraVida Reiki believes you are your own healer.
-Offering Reiki and Biofield Tuning, their holistic energy work provides gentle, restorative support for the physical, emotional, and mental body — helping you release deep patterns, ease life's transitions, and return to balance. divider
+A holistic energy healing practice offering Reiki and Biofield Tuning to support the physical, emotional, and mental body — helping you release what no longer serves you and return to a place of balance and well-being. divider
 {{< /columns >}}